Retention Induced Biases in a Recommendation System with Heterogeneous Users: Introduction

-My findings and their intuitions can be summarized as follows.
-Conceptually, I demonstrate that the introduction of user inflow has profound and counter-intuitive implications on how we think about improving a RS.
+This paper differs from the existing literature by modeling the user as a flow and analyzing the system's equilibrium behavior.
+Conceptually, I demonstrate that the introduction of user inflow has profound and counterintuitive implications on how we think about improving recommendation algorithms.
 User inflow and churn are two competing forces that affect user population.
-When these two forces strike a balance, the system reaches a \textit{steady state} where the user distribution stays constant.
-However, the system may take a long time to converge to this state.
-During this time, the system may significantly differ from its steady state behavior.
-Because user inflow and churn are inherent to any long running RS, any RS, not only RL-based ones, exhibits convergence.
+When these two forces strike a balance, the system reaches a steady state in which the user distribution remains constant.
+However, the RS may take a long time to converge to this state.
+During this time, the system may differ significantly from its steady-state behavior.

-Practically, I show that live testing shortly after changing the recommendation algorithm may lead to biased test results.
-By assumption, changes in recommendation quality may alter user churn, disrupting the existing steady state.
-Because developers usually live test their systems shortly after making their changes, they measure test metrics during the transition periods.
-These transitory metrics do not necessarily agree with the steady state metrics.
-More critically, I find that changes harming the system in the long run may seem beneficial in the short term.
-Thus, by employing transitory metrics, developers and scholars rely on ill indicators to evaluate RS improvements, which questions the validity of the live testing paradigm for assessing RS advancements.
+Practically, I show that A/B testing after changing the recommendation algorithm may lead to biased test results.
+Changes in recommendation quality may alter user churn and disrupt the existing steady state.
+Because developers usually A/B test their systems shortly after making changes, they measure test metrics during the transition periods.
+These transitory metrics do not necessarily agree with their steady-state counterparts.
+More critically, changes that harm the system in the long run may seem beneficial in the A/B test.

+The user inflow and churn dynamics also hints a new form of data bias in developing RS algorithms.
+In their excellent survey, \cite{Chen2023BiasDirections} define data bias as the deviation from the underlying distribution.
+In this sense, the departure from the long-term steady-state distribution is also a data bias.
+Paradoxically, when a developer tries a new model architecture, she must train the new model using existing data, which is generally biased from the new architecture's steady state.
+What are the implications of this bias?
+How can it be mitigated?
+Given this paper's theoretical focus, I leave these questions to future research.